 Consequently, our first (preregistered) hypothesis is that the assumptions of our model provide an adequate characterization of the data (i.e., that the model will fit the data).
-To test this hypothesis, we estimated the model using a hierarchical-Bayesian approach (Klauer, 2010) implemented via TreeBUGS (Heck, Arnold, & Arnold, 2017).
+To test this hypothesis, we estimated the model using a hierarchical-Bayesian approach (Klauer, 2010) implemented via TreeBUGS (Heck et al., 2018).
 A hierarchical-Bayesian approach allowed us to take individual differences into account even though we only have a low number of observations per child (six) by sharing information across participants.3

-Having established that our assumption adequately describe the observed data, we can use the group-level parameter estimates per age group to distinguish between four further (pre-registered) hypotheses.
+Having established that our assumption adequately describes the observed data, we can use the group-level parameter estimates per age group to distinguish between four further (preregistered) hypotheses.